Agustin-E-Garcia/Agustin-E-Garcia/README.md

 *About me*
 - I started programming around 4 years ago as a student at I.M.A.G.E.
 Campus (Buenos Aires, Argentina), and nowadays I work at Error404 Game Studios as a Game Programmer!
 - I work almost exclusively in Unity3D with code written in C#, but don't let that fool you!
-I have a really good grasp in C++ too!
+I have a really good grasp in C++ too! with Object-Oriented Programming and all, yeah!

 *Interests*
 - Right now I'm working on some project ideas, more like proof-of-concept projects to showcase my skills and to have a bit of fun doing it at the same time.
 Check from time to time to see what I'm working at!